dumith-eranga/talks/tdd-why-bother/talk.md

     3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-## 3. Concerns about TDD
+# 4. Concerns about TDD

-### 1. It will slow down the development
+## 1. It will slow down the development
-    - Yes, but only if "development" = churning out code.
+- Only if "development" = churning out code to pass on
 - Up-front cost
     - set-up the process and technical frameworks
     - train the engineers - mindset and skills
     - get the buy-in from the management
 - Grace period
     - slow output
     - only at end
         - see real ROI
         - team confidence rise
-#### 1.1 It will retard the project launch
+### 1.1 It will retard the project launch
 - alternative proposed
     - only need tests if you change something
     - add tests before the change
 - change - essense of software
 - add tests before change - not TDD
 - need additional time to read and understand the code
 - might not cover all scenarios with tests

-### 2. People will lose their jobs
+## 2. People will lose their jobs
 - QA / Automation Engineers
     - root cause - how we look at these roles
         - quality testers / test program writers
     - Do not like name Quality Assurance Engineer
         - quality assurance is everyone's job
     - Quality Engineer
         - enginering quality into software is a special skill
         - vast area - testing is only a small part
     - Automation Engineers
         - lot of application outside test automation
         - e.g. - business process automation
 - Testers
     - certain doom
     - once everything is automated, nothing to do for testers
     - Banking - tellers
         - Smart ATMs / Cash Recycling Machines
         - "teller" role is dissapearing
         - nobody lost the job
             - assigned to other roles - better customer interaction
     - Other areas
         - Exploratory testing
     - Other side of the picture
         - new things to test manually
         - urgent outsourcing requirements - to hit market timing
         - one-off testing that does not require automation

-### 3. It is a waste of time

-### 4. TDD is expensive
+## 3. TDD is expensive
 - bugs are more expensive
 ![](https://assets.deepsource.io/759b23f/images/blog/cost-of-fixing-bugs/chart.jpg)
 Image credit : [deepsource](https://deepsource.io/blog/exponential-cost-of-fixing-bugs/)